-Outreach turned to CodeSignal Certify to address this issue.
-Certify is a one-of-a-kind technical assessment solution that can be used at the very top of the hiring funnel, allowing Victor to fill in the cracks that underrepresented talent often falls through.
-Certify automatically reviews candidate assessments and assigns them a Coding ScoreTM, a metric similar to a credit score that reflects a candidate’s technical ability.
+Outreach turned to CodeSignal Pre-Screen to address this issue.
+Pre-Screen is a one-of-a-kind technical skills evaluation that can be used at the very top of the hiring funnel, allowing Victor to fill in the cracks that underrepresented talent often falls through.
+Pre-Screen automatically reviews candidate submissions and assigns them a Coding Score, a metric similar to a credit score that reflects a candidate’s technical ability.
 Certify helped Victor remove opportunities for bias by creating an objective, skills-based screening process that highlights top-performing candidates regardless of race, age, gender, or any other aspect of their background.

 There’s a formula with how you recruit for technical talent […] You’re typically looking at what company are they coming from, how many years of experience have they had.
 We thought that CodeSignal could be a little bit more inclusive.

-CodeSignal’s certified assessments simulate real-world coding environments, ensuring that candidates are screened for real, practical skills—not just theoretical knowledge.
-Each testing session is recorded, allowing recruiters to review not just a candidate’s score, but their process and efficiency as well.
-By standardizing screening assessments and automating their scoring with CodeSignal, Outreach’s recruiters can be certain that every candidate they pass on meets their company’s high standards and expectations, allowing them to scale up their pipeline quickly without sacrificing quality.
+CodeSignal simulates real-world coding environments, ensuring that candidates are screened for real, practical skills—not just theoretical knowledge.
+Each session is recorded, allowing recruiters to review not just a candidate’s score, but their process and efficiency as well.
+By creating a consistent process and automating their scoring with CodeSignal, Outreach’s recruiters can be certain that every candidate they pass on meets their company’s high standards and expectations, allowing them to scale up their pipeline quickly without sacrificing quality.

 Outreach shows no signs of slowing down any time soon; they’ve recently opened a second international office and expanded their c-suite with CFO Melissa Fisher and CPO Leslie Pendergrast.
 They’ve also made numerous lists in 2020, from the Forbes Cloud 100 to the LinkedIn Top Startups list.
 Moreover, amidst all of this rapid expansion, Outreach has stayed focused on its commitment to inclusivity; it was named one of the best companies for BIPOC employees by Business Insider.
 With the help of CodeSignal, Outreach has been able to create an efficient and equitable technical hiring process that’s ready to support their growth and scale for whatever’s next.

-Certify was the right solution to help Outreach create a more efficient pipeline filled with prescreened, highly qualified candidates and aligned with their commitment to diversity and inclusion.
-In addition to Certify, CodeSignal also offers Test–a fully customizable, take-home assessment platform; and Interview–a powerful, all-in-one remote interviewing platform that includes integrated, collaborative coding environment, HD audio and video calling, extensive language support, and more.
+Pre-Screen was the right solution to help Outreach create a more efficient pipeline that focused on highly qualified candidates and aligned with their commitment to diversity and inclusion.
+In addition to Pre-Screen, CodeSignal also offers Tech Screen–-a technical phone screen replacement that gives time back to engineers while providing a white-glove candidate experience, and Interview–a powerful, all-in-one remote interviewing platform that includes integrated, collaborative coding environment, HD audio and video calling, extensive language support, and more.
 By removing opportunities for bias and streamlining the recruitment process, our data-driven platform can help you #GoBeyondResumes to find the best candidates for your company and support your growth.